-Sustainable investment now one third of global capital markets – Global Sustainable Investment Review
+Sustainable investment is now one third of global capital markets – Global Sustainable Investment Review

-Point Advisory was engaged to write the 2020 Global Sustainable Investment Review.
-The Global Sustainable Investment Alliance (GSIA) has released its biennial Global Sustainable Investment Review, revealing an industry that has grown to US$35.3 trillion as it transitions to one more focused on the short- and long-term impacts generated by investors.
+Point Advisory was engaged by the Global Sustainable Investment Alliance (GSIA) to write the 2020 Global Sustainable Investment Review.
+This year’s report reveals an industry that has grown to US$35.3 trillion as it transitions to be more focused on the short- and long-term impacts generated by investors.

 This year’s report shows the continuing prevalence of sustainable investment across the global investment industry, with assets under management reaching US$35.3 trillion, a growth of 15% in two years, and in total equating to 36% of all professionally managed assets across regions covered in this report.